 And just like that, summer holiday season is upon us!
 So, what better way to prepare ourselves for (fingers crossed!) a scorching hot summer ahead, than to know exactly what we need to pack in our suitcases to ensure we can put our Health and Wellbeing first whilst on our holidays!

-That’s why, we’ve teamed up with Paycare Partners, Medstars, who have provided us a super easy first-aid holiday packing checklist, so we don’t have to worry about a thing while we are enjoying yourselves!
+That’s why, we’ve teamed up with friends of Paycare, Medstars, who have provided us a super easy first-aid holiday packing checklist, so we don’t have to worry about a thing while we are enjoying yourselves!

 “There is always that one dilemma that comes around every year when it comes to holiday prep: what medicines and ‘first aid’ kit should you pack?
 Will you need plasters or medicine?
 What are you allowed to take?
 What will be available where you’re going, and what won’t?